Curly-Mo/word_count_validator/README.md

 ```

 # Notes
+## Choices and Assumptions
+The requirements were clear with very little assumptions to be made, mostly around the format of the request and response parameters.
+A GET request returns a json encoded response object containing a TEXT string and an EXCLUDE list of strings.
+The text string is randomly generated, since that is more interesting and scalable than hard-coded values.

+A POST request accepts a json encoded object as the body containing keys for the text, exclude, and frequency_count parameters.
+This made more sense to me than using standard POST parameter key/value pairs, since the values needed to be list/hash objects and would need to be serialized anyway.
+In addition to the response codes, the response contains a message to differentiate an invalid vs. an incorrect request.
+If the POST request contained an invalid JSON object, the message describes how it was invalid (e.g. missing required parameter, incorrect data type).

+## Bonus
-Bonus: The idea of remembering the last text sent to a user goes against the fundamental concept of stateless communication that is a core aspect a RESTful API.
+The idea of remembering the last text sent to a user goes against the fundamental concept of stateless communication that is a core aspect of a RESTful API.
 This could be done with user authentication and preserving the state of user interaction on the server.
 But if you are already authenticating users, what is the purpose of a CAPTCHA?
 Perhaps there is a simple alternative I am not thinking of, but for this short challenge I decided not to implement this bonus.